 Chesapeake is racing to sell $7.4 billion in assets by the end of December to avoid a cash crunch that could cripple its drilling program.
 The company appointed four other directors today picked by major investors including Carl Icahn, with a mandate to rein in spending and risk-taking by the CEO.

 “Now strong governance is essential to restoring trust,” Bill George, a director at Exxon Mobil Corp.
-(XOM) and Goldman Sachs Group Inc. (GS), and a Harvard Business School professor, said in an interview before Dunham’s appointment was announced.
+(XOM:US) and Goldman Sachs Group Inc. (GS:US), and a Harvard Business School professor, said in an interview before Dunham’s appointment was announced.

 “McClendon is such an entrepreneur, and he seems to have gotten confused and acted like he still owned the company after he took it public.”